BrandonXu6106/obsidianpublish/content/thoughts/linear regression.md

 where $A$ is a matrix, $b$ is a vector, and $c$ is a scalar

-The generalized version of “set the derivative to 0 and solve” in d-dimensions is to find where the gradient is zero (see [[calculus|calculus]]).
+The generalized version of “set the derivative to 0 and solve” in d-dimensions is to find where the gradient is zero (see [[calculus.md|calculus]]).
 We get

 $$
 \begin{equation}